ereedsanchez/subsea-research/README.md

         sudo openvpn --config CornIslandCLTI.ovpn

-4. Check connection
+4. Check connection.
+You should see a TUN0 address with a 10.8.x.x address

         ip address

-You should see a TUN0 address with a 10.8.x.x address
+5. Enable SSH
+      If you need to install SSH

+                sudo apt install openssh-server

+     Check to saee if ssh is running

+                sudo systemctl status ssh

 5. Set up Autostart openvpn https://support.vpnsecure.me/articles/getting-started/linux-autostart-openvpn-in-systemd-ubuntu